Revolutionary-Games/Thrive/doc/setup_instructions.md

 compiling.

-On Linux, or if you're using Visual Studio Code, open a terminal to the thrive folder and run the following command: `dotnet restore` (or use `nuget restore` command if you use mono instead of dotnet) it should download the missing nuget packages.
+On Linux, or if you're using Visual Studio Code, open a terminal to the thrive folder and run the following command: `dotnet restore` it should download the missing nuget packages.
 You may need to rerun this command when new package dependencies are added to Thrive.
-Note: if you use an IDE like MonoDevelop or Rider it may automatically restore missing packages when compiling the game through it.
+Note: if you use an IDE like MonoDevelop or Rider it like will automatically restore missing packages when compiling the game through it.
+Also if you use the command line `dotnet` tool to compile the game, that will also automatically restore packages.

 On Windows you should use Visual Studio to restore the packages.
 To do